 For more information about paying into a pension and tax relief, see our page on making pension contributions.

 Private and workplace pensions can be good ways of saving for retirement.
 They can be really important for bolstering any income you may receive from the State Pension, which is currently just £8,767.20 a year.

 You can open a private pension even if you’ve got a workplace pension.
 Employers are required to contribute to their employees’ pension plans under Auto Enrolment, which can make workplace pensions particularly attractive.

 If you don’t have a workplace pension - perhaps because you’ve opted out of your company pension scheme or you’re self-employed - then starting a private pension is one way of kickstarting your retirement saving.
 Don’t favour one type of pension over the other, however, and try to save into both workplace and private options.
 Employers contribute into workplace pensions after all, adding a little more to your pot.

 PensionBee private pensions

-PensionBee can help you combine your pensions into a private pension plan.
-We just need a few simple details and we’ll get to work finding your old pensions, which you can then combine into one of our plans.
+PensionBee can help you combine your pensions into a brand new private pension plans.
+We just need a few simple details and we’ll get to work locating and transferring your old pensions.
 Once complete, you’ll be able to keep track of your retirement savings online, and your employer can also choose to contribute.
 Sign up to PensionBee now.